hazelcast/hazelcast-jet/site/docs/sql/00-intro.md

 [Job Management](02-job-management.md)

-Notably, the following features are currently unsupported: joins arbitrary external data sources, window aggregation, JDBC.
+Notably, the following features are currently unsupported: joins arbitrary external data sources, window aggregation, JDBC, sorting (ORDER BY clause).
 We plan to support these in the future.

 ## Example: How to query Kafka using SQL